Arab Nationalist Movement

 The Arab Nationalist Movement (حركة القوميين العرب, Harakat al-Qawmiyyin al-Arab), also known as the Movement of Arab Nationalists and the Harakiyyin, was a pan-Arab nationalist organization influential in much of the Arab world, particularly within the Palestinian movement.
-It was first established in the 1950's by George Habash with the primary focus on Arab Unity.
+It was first established in the 1950s by George Habash with the primary focus on Arab unity.

 Origins and ideology

 The Arab Nationalist Movement had its origins in a student group led by George Habash at the American University of Beirut which emerged in the 1950s.
 Because Habash thought that the reclaiming of Palestine was a community effort, the dissemination of a united Arab identity was critical for collective action following the establishment of the new State of Israel in 1948.
 In 1948 Habash along with other students namely, Hani al-Hindi, Wadie Haddad, Ahmad al-Khatib, Saleh Shibel, Hamed al-Juburi and others scholars united due to their similar ideologies and partook in a student political movement which later expanded into what was known as the Al-Kata'ib al-fida' al-'Arabi in 1949.

 The main focus was Arab unity, avenging the loss of Palestine, and anti-colonialism toward the British.
 They soon realized it was not working as they had assumed.
 Around 1951, they proceeded to launch a political movement instead which developed into the Arab Nationalist Movement (ANM).
-The ANM was influenced strongly by events that occurred in the timeframe of 1961-1973 in the Middle East, especially the break up of the United Arab Republic (UAR) in 1961, the 1967 Six-Day War and the Yom Kippur War.
+The ANM was influenced strongly by events that occurred in the timeframe of 1961–1973 in the Middle East, especially the breakup of the United Arab Republic (UAR) in 1961, the 1967 Six-Day War and the Yom Kippur War.
+Among its primary political competitors in the mid-twentieth century was the Ba'ath Party.